We believe active managers should look to global natural resources for attractive opportunities amid this multi-year commodity upcycle.

 A look back at historical corn yields provides a depiction of these possible changes in food production.
 Corn—a component in many food and industrial products and a key ingredient in livestock feed—is the most produced feed grain in the United States.
 Corn production rose substantially from the 1970s through the early 2000s, with the number of bushels per harvested acre doubling from 80 to over 170.
 However, corn yields plateaued in 2014, and have remained in the 170s through the present day.
 The most recent season’s yield is estimated to have fallen back, and prices of corn stocks are expected to slip to 10-year lows.

-There is also a considerable risk of future volume disruptions from the Black Sea region, as the war between Russia and Ukraine has jeopardized the upcoming spring planting season.
-To add insult to injury, global spring plantings may also be less fertilized, as natural gas and coal shortages have curtailed the production of nitrogen-based fertilizer.
+There is also a considerable risk of future volume disruptions from the Black Sea region, as the war between Russia and Ukraine has jeopardised the upcoming spring planting season.
+To add insult to injury, global spring plantings may also be less fertilised, as natural gas and coal shortages have curtailed the production of nitrogen-based fertiliser.
 While global food prices have moderated since the initial spike in early 2022 following the Russian invasion, the United Nations Food and Agriculture Organization’s monthly food price index—a leading gauge of international food prices—remains near multi-decade highs.

 Within energy, we believe the fundamentally tight supply-and-demand dynamic should continue in the coming year.
 In 2022, recessionary fears, Covid-19 lockdown policies in China, and demand destruction all took a toll on the demand for energy commodities.
 However, contrary to what headlines may suggest, there is more to the story than doom and gloom.
 For an accurate representation of the energy market, it is necessary to separate hearsay from reputable research and data.